 The Geriatrics Division supports outpatient clinics at four UWHC clinic locations within Madison: Oakwood Village, University Station, UW Clinics East and UW Clinics West.
 This network of geriatric-specific clinics is unique within the Midwest.
 We aim to provide holistic care that places equal emphasis on disease management, functional rehabilitation, prevention and, when necessary, end-of-life support.
-Our primary care extends into the community as we serve homebound seniors through the Eldercare Partnership Program.
 We also meet the special care needs of those who reside temporarily or long term in area nursing homes.
-Several of our geriatricians (Drs.
-Barczi and Siebers) either serveas nursing home directors or consultants in facilities in the Madison area.
+Several of our geriatricians either serve as nursing home directors or consultants in facilities in the Madison area.

 Our clinical program boasts a spectrum of subspecialty emphasis clinics that distinguishes it from the majority of geriatric programs throughout the country.
 All of these clinics incorporate a multidisciplinary team approach to address the physical and psychological dimensions of common age-associated conditions.
 For example, “Bone Health and Osteoporosis Services,” in conjunction with the Department of Medicine Division of Endocrinology and Metabolism, are offered at the West Clinic.
 Likewise, several “Comprehensive Memory Assessment Clinics” are held each week and a “Falls and Mobility Clinic” addresses this important issue.
 Interdisciplinary support in pharmacy, nursing, physical therapy, neuropsychiatry and social work is available at clinic sites as needed for each of the subspecialty emphasis and primary care clinics.
 Further, UW hospital-based clinics exist in geriatric sleep and dysphagia/swallowing disorders.